is chelsea manning about to drop a 90s jungle mixtape? | read | i-D

 Unfortunately it might be a while before we hear her spin — Chelsea is pretty picky when it comes to equipment, as she informed us when fans offered to start a crowdfunding campaign for some new decks.
 But if her long road to freedom has taught us anything, it's that good things are worth waiting for.

-oh - def trip hop (bristol style) - a lot of trance (more netherlands than sweden) - and classic house <3— Chelsea E. Manning (@xychelsea) June 15, 2017
+oh - def trip hop (bristol style) - a lot of trance (more netherlands than sweden) - and classic house <3

 Text Hannah Ongley